kiontupper/NMD-442-blog/post2.md

 It was a beautifully designed product, peering into the future of what audio-on-the-go would look like.
 It would just take a decade to get there.
 This became possible though gradual improvements in the iPhone's capabilities, the capabilities of related technologies (Bluetooth, music/audio streaming, etc), and further iteration on the iPod headset that the iPhone Bluetooth Headset was based on.

 > You have to work your way up, and realize it's the small incremental things that really do matter.

----

-After this discussion, he talks about the interactions between designers and executives/management.
-In order to sell an idea to a manager, a the manager needs to see the added value for both the customer and the company.

-> When you're a designer, who's your customer? ...
-It's actually not your boss.
-It's the boss of your boss...
-Your job is to understand the business of the company, and to help the company be successful.

-Don discusses his experience at Apple, and notes that every person working for a company sees what they're doing and thinks it's the most important thing in the world at that time.
-Afterall, why else would they be doing it?
-But it's also important (and easy to forget) to take a step back, branch out from your own limited perspective, and really think about what's important for the company.
-Design thinking helps you step back and look at the bigger picture.

----

-Another point which I agree strongly with is to avoid looking specifically at the identity of a person.
-Instead, your design should revolve around what activities they want to do, not how society groups them with other people.
-For example, an older retired person probably doesn't want an old "granny car."
-They probably want something they can take across the country and do whatever they want with their newfound time and money.